It keeps going and going and going and going…

 I’ve decided that I will begin my review, or critique to satisfy a certain rat’s vernacular leanings, of Ben-Hur by accentuating everything I couldn’t stand about the film.
 I do this because I don’t want people to come away from my review, again critique in the case of the rat, thinking I hated Ben-Hur.
 I did actually like it, it just so happens there was quite a lot to not like about it and quite a few things that ground my gears as it were.

 Is Ben-Hur worthy of the monumental praise and accolades it has always received?
 Most certainly not, but it isn’t a movie to be passed over either.
 Ben-Hur is a piece of cinema history, it is a grand epic.
 It deserves to be seen for all of its positives as well as for all of its negatives.
-Hmmm, I complained about Ben-Hur’s length and then I wrote a 1,000 word dissertation that is supposed to be a movie review, or critique you damn rat, who’s being bloated and overstaying their welcome now?
+Hmmm, I complained about Ben-Hur’s length and then I wrote a one thousand plus word dissertation that is supposed to be a movie review, or critique you damn rat.
+Whose being bloated and overstaying their welcome now?